 - Evenings and weekends: help to lead youth and children’s activities at your host church

-Some of our teams spend the whole week in a single school, while other teams go into 3-4 schools per week.
+Some of our teams spend the whole week in a single school, while other teams go into three to four schools per week.
 This is usually a combination of primary and secondary schools.
 They might be teaching lessons, leading assemblies, providing classroom support, leading lunch time/after school clubs, delivering mentoring sessions, coaching sports teams, or doing anything else we can use as a way to engage with young people in a school setting.
 If you have a particular skill or hobby, you might be able to use it to start a new club or get involved with activities that are already going on in the school.

 We believe that relationships are key to seeing young people come to know Jesus.
 Going into the schools creates opportunities to build relationships with young people in their own environment.
 Whether your team ends up leading a lesson or simply being around at break time, we have an incredible chance to show young people what Jesus looks like through how we treat them.
 Many of the young people you will meet in schools come from difficult home situations, and you might be the only person who asks them how they’re doing that day.
-We want our workers to be salt and light in every school they walk into, and so much of this comes down to small, everyday encounters with students and staff.
+We want our Volunteer Youth Workers to be salt and light in every school they enter, and so much of this comes down to small, everyday encounters with students and staff.
 Hopefully occasions to invite them to events like café church or a youth club will organically come up, so that you can build on the foundations established in school.

 Some of our teams spend time reaching out into the wider community beyond their work with young people.
 They serve at food banks and community meals, outreach events like coffee mornings, and drop in sessions for asylum seekers.
 It’s a great opportunity to get to know the parents of young people you may meet in school, other church members, and people from the community.

 Yes!
 We are so excited to see churches working in unity to reach their towns and villages for Christ.
-Groups of youth workers from different churches who work in similar areas and schools have teamed up to work together to make an even bigger impact on their young people.
-Also, a number of ministers locally meet to support and pray with each other every week.
+Groups of Youth Workers from different churches who work in similar areas and schools have teamed up to work together to make an even bigger impact on their young people.
+Also, a number of Ministers locally meet to support and pray with each other every week.

 Similarly, if you have been on a mission trip to Teesside in the past, we may or may not place you in the same church/town that you have visited.